18F/uswds-jekyll/pages/about/working-groups.md

 <!--
 ## Page specific instructions
-Write about the mission/status of the current working groups and who to contact to get involved, if applicable.
+Kerrie working on contacting group leaders for the following info.
+Goal to complete this page by some time in Jan 2020 Write about the mission/status of the current working groups and who to contact to get involved, if applicable.
 Include:
 decription of the work/research